Defjoint777/c1f2cd2b-3ffc-44a8-86b1-111f9d246c10/README.md

 ## Questions

-1. What is the purpose of the `FastAPI()` object?
+1. What is the purpose of the `FastAPI()` object? with the app = FastAPI(); we use Method on app Object, now the app Object became our heart of API
-2. What protocol does a webserver use to call a FastAPI route?
+3. What protocol does a webserver use to call a FastAPI route?
+   Asynchronous Server Gateway Interface.
-3. Why is an external server like Uvicorn necessary?
+5. Why is an external server like Uvicorn necessary?
+   Because FastAPI cant receive and send any data without connection to server, API framework have no idea how to handle those requests.

 ## Advice